stac-extensions/authentication/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @jamesfisher-gis

 The Secure Assets extension to the [STAC](https://github.com/radiantearth/stac-spec) specification provides a way to specify what authentication scheme is needed to access an asset in secured storage.
 The aim of the Secure Assets extension is to provide a standard field for clients to recognise secure assets and access them via the specified authentication scheme.

 The Secure Assets extension aligns with the [stac-asset](https://github.com/stac-utils/stac-asset) library, which has support for several
 [authentication clients](https://github.com/stac-utils/stac-asset#clients).
-A `SignedUrlClient` scheme can be specified that would a user-defined
+A `signed_url` scheme can be specified that would a user-defined
 API to generate signed URLs.
 See the [Signed URL](#url-signing) section for an example Lambda function.

 - Examples: